Halo Editing Kit Testing Underway

 Computer and Video Games is reporting that the Xbox 2, code-named Xenon but referred to some as Xbox Next, may lose the small black and white buttons from its controller.
 Apparently some studies they've done show these buttons are hard to find and little used.

 Spenser posted in the HBO forum that the answer to a FAQ item on the website of Infinium Labs, the company currently purporting to be developing a driveless gaming console called the Phantom, will have a shooter similar to our favorite game available at launch: reportedly a two chapter "Halo-like" FPS game.
+It is in response to a question about whether or not the Phantom system has a lot of games.
+Initially developers were claiming 17,000 titles available at launch.
+That total has since been raised to 30,000.

 If you look at Randy Pitchford's .plan file through Blue's News, the project listings there are the same as they've been for some time: